rackerlabs/docs-core-infra-user-guide/cloud-ops/troubleshoot.rst

 **Diagnosis 3:**
-If you cannot telnet to a target IP through a target port, a :kc-article:`firewall <introduction-to-firewalls>` may be blocking your access.
+If you cannot telnet to a target IP through a target port, a firewall may be blocking your access.

 ----